St Uny Church is an active Church of England worshipping community, with a range of worship services, community outreach, and involvement.

 It has many German visitors, as Rosamunde Pilcher, whose books are very popular in Germany, and much filmed, some in the church itself, used to live in Lelant.

-The church is open seven days a week.
 There is a linked Church of England school, St Uny C of E Academy, where the church is developing closer links all the time, strongly encouraged by the school.
 We see our church as a resource for the school, for teaching, and for activities.

 We are a popular venue for weddings and baptisms, with 6 or more weddings each year.